Marbru35/MCQuality/README.md

   - Manage the dataset by clearing and processing detected emotions.

 - **`src/detection/emotion_detection_static.py`**
-  This script enables **static image-based** emotion detection using `DeepFace`.
+  This script enables **static image-based** emotion detection.
 It:
   - Allows users to upload an image for analysis
-  - Extracts emotions from the face in the image
+  - Extracts emotions from the detected face in the image
   - Displays the dominant emotion and a probability distribution as a bar chart

 - **`src/detection/emotion_detection_realtime.py`**
   This script implements a **real-time** emotion detection system using video input from a webcam.
 It:
   - Continuously detects faces and analyzes their emotions
   - Displays the detected emotions in real-time over the video feed
-  - Saves the detected emotions to a CSV file for further visualization in the GUI
+  - Saves the detected emotions temporarily to a CSV file for further visualization in the GUI

 ### Data Storage
 - **`src/results/emotions_results.csv`**